Web Analytics

 5 easy steps for making the lemon curd:

-1. Combine lemon juice and lemon zest in a heavy-based saucepan, then heat on a medium heat until boils.
+1. Heating lemon juice: Combine lemon juice and lemon zest in a heavy-based saucepan, then heat on a medium heat until boiling.

 Storing tips